Posted Thursday, 13-Aug-2015

 Choosing different roles and hiding your agenda are popular mechanics in board games.
 From the frantic persuasion of Ultimate One Night Werewolf to the dark intrigues of Battlestar Galactica, they create tension and excitement.
 But for all the variations on this theme, it’s one that’s been done well from the start, as Citadels shows.

-Like Settlers of Catan, Citadels is simpler to play than it sounds.
-Even inexperienced gamers can pick up the mechanics in a couple of turns, and each game only takes about half an hour.
-It’s a good introductory game, as long as your friends don’t mind a little backstabbing and betrayal.
+Like Catan, Citadels can be picked up by even inexperienced gamers in a couple of turns, with each session only half an hour long.
+It’s a phenomenal introductory game, as long as your friends don’t mind a little backstabbing and betrayal.

 Published by BoardGamePrices.com

 Can we fit all the photos we took at Spiel into this article?
 No. But we’ll sure try!
 Here’s your last look at the last day of the biggest board games show in the world.

 The tiredness starts to take hold; but we press on toward Day 3!
 We’ve got dice!
 We’ve got minis!
 We’ve got mechs!
 It’s Spiel!